 Will I receive charges to my Student Business Services account?
 If yes, when will I receive those charges?

 For faculty-led programs and programs at the TTU Center in Sevilla, the Study Abroad office will bill your student account for the deposit, remaining program fee, Education Abroad Fee and insurance.
 For other programs, the Study Abroad office will bill the Education Abroad Fee and insurance.
 Payments must be made according to deadlines established by Student Business Services.
 Please remember that for affiliate programs, students are responsible for paying the affiliate provider directly and should contact them with all questions related to program payment.
 For more details including when your account will be charged, please visit Process of Paying page.

 Students participating in a faculty-led or TTU Center in Sevilla program must have their application accepted by Texas Tech and receive confirmation the program has met minimum enrollment before purchasing tickets.

 Students participating in a reciprocal exchange or affiliate program must be approved by Texas Tech Study Abroad and their host institution before purchasing tickets.

 What happens when I return from studying abroad?

-When you return from studying abroad, the TTU Study Abroad office will welcome you back with information about the Welcome Back Event for all returned study abroad students, share information about the academic credit that you earned abroad and ways you can stay engaged with our office, and connect you with opportunities to unpack your study abroad experience and provide feedback about your program.
-There are also workshops you can attend such as the Marketing Your Study Abroad Experience workshop and the International Opportunities Seminar where you can learn about bridging your time abroad with career interests and goals.
-You will also receive an invitation to apply to join the Study Abroad Fair and provide testimonials (a quotation and photo) that captures what you enjoyed about your study abroad experience.
+When you return from studying abroad, the TTU Study Abroad office will welcome you back, share information about the academic credit that you earned abroad, offer ideas for staying engaged with our office, and connect you with opportunities to unpack your study abroad experience and provide feedback about your program.
+You will also receive invitations to volunteer at the Study Abroad Fair and provide testimonials (a quotation and photo) that captures what you enjoyed about your study abroad experience.